CSYE6225-Rohan/webapp/README.md

 npm test

 CI
 On creating a pull request to main branch, npm test will happen as it has been added in github workflows.
+Credentials can be set in github secrets